Chart Color Schemes

 South Melbourne has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 64 projects likely to impact the area.
-Notable projects include South Melbourne Town Hall Restoration, Emerald Hill Housing and Health Precinct, Verde Arts Precinct, and 122 Moray.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 65 projects likely impacting the area.
+Notable ones include South Melbourne Town Hall Restoration, Emerald Hill Housing and Health Precinct, Verde Arts Precinct, and 122 Moray.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.